AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-10-31-eleventy-image-lazy-loading.md

 Now, the only thing left to do is to include the script somewhere in your base layout (or some other layout, if you only want to do this on specific pages).
 I'm not going to show the steps for how to do this since it depends entirely on how you're managing JavaScript in your project.

+## Additional Enhancements

+This is all of the core logic that you need for the custom lazy loading solution, but there are a few more enhancements that we can make to improve our image shortcode.

-## Styling the Lazily Loaded Images
+### Styling the Lazily Loaded Images

 If you want your images to fade in more smoothly, you can use the CSS `blur` filter: